openstack-archive/tripleo-incubator/notes.md

         sudo virsh start baremetal_0

-  Watch its console to observe the PXE boot/deploy process.
-You can also monitor progress in the 'baremetal' screen session in the bootstrap node.
-After the deploy is complete, the node will reboot into demo image.
+  You can watch its console to observe the PXE boot/deploy process.
+  You can also monitor progress in the 'n-cpu' and 'baremetal' screen sessions in the bootstrap node.
+After the deploy is complete, the node will reboot into the demo image.

   The End!